Ace-Who/vim-Align/README.md

 # vim-Align

-Make occurrences of the specified string pattern on different lines align visually.
+Align the specified match(es) of the specified string pattern on different lines visually.

 ## Usage